rpm-software-management/rpm/docs/manual/spec.md

 If the packaged software has accomppanying tests, this is where they should be executed.

+### %clean (OBSOLETE)

+Packages should place all their temporaries inside their designated `%builddir`, which rpm will automatically clean up.
+Needing a package specific `%clean` section generally suggests flaws in the spec.

 ## Runtime scriptlets

 Runtime scriptlets are executed at the time of install and erase of the